Civil Code of Lower Canada

-The Civil Code of Lower Canada (Code civil du Bas-Canada) was a set of laws that were in effect in Lower Canada on 1 August 1866 and remained in effect in Quebec until repealed and replaced by the Civil Code of Quebec on 1 January 1994.
-The Code replaced a mixture of French law and English law that had arisen in Lower Canada since the creation of the Province of Quebec in 1763.
+The Civil Code of Lower Canada (Code civil du Bas-Canada) was a law that was in effect in Lower Canada on 1 August 1866 and remained in effect in Quebec until repealed and replaced by the Civil Code of Quebec on 1 January 1994.
+The Code replaced a mixture of French law and English law that had arisen in Lower Canada since the creation of the British Province of Quebec by the Royal Proclamation of 1763, as modified by the Quebec Act in 1774.

 Before the Code

 French colonial era

 From 1608 to 1664, the first colonists of New France followed the customary law (coutume) in effect for their province of origin in France.
 In 1664, the King of France decreed in Article 33 of the decree establishing the French West India Company (l'Édit d'établissement de la compagnie des Indes occidentales) that the Custom of Paris would serve as the main source of law throughout New France.
 Later, authorities went on to add le droit français de la métropole, that is, French law.
 This included royal decrees and ordinances (ordonnances royales), canon law relating to marriages, and Roman law relating to obligations, e.g., contracts and torts.
 Also in force were the ordinances issued by Royal Intendants (ordonnances des intendants) and the orders and judgments handed down by the Conseil supérieur.

 The Royal Intendant was responsible for administering justice in the colony, and lawyers were barred from practicing in the colony.
 Most disputes were resolved by local notaries or local parish priests through arbitration in a manner much as had been done in ancient Rome.
 While the reliance on feudal French law meant that New France was divided into fiefs (seigneuries), the manorial lords (or seigneurs) were not entitled to the same judicial discretion in New France as they had in France; as it was, all criminal jurisdiction went to the Intendant.
 Therefore, while the Custom of Paris was the law of New France, there were few resources available for colonists to actually enforce that law.